ashcrow/tbd/doc/commctl.rst

 .. include:: examples/commctl_config_with_kubeconfig.rst

-Multiple endpoints may be specified.
-If the first endpoint is unreachable the next endpoint in the list is used.
+Multiple fallback endpoints may be specified as a list.
+The endpoints are tried in order until a successful connection is made.

 .. include:: examples/commctl_config_multihost.rst